 (I am updating the 52 chapters in my book Northern California History Weekends for a new edition.
-This and other books of mine on California can be seen on my Amazon Author Page at http://amzn.to/1jl9Lnz).
+This chapter is about agricultural visionary Luther Burbank’s gardens in Santa Rosa, California.
+This and other books of mine on California can be seen on my Amazon Author Page at http://amzn.to/1jl9Lnz.)

-The Historic Story: The Luther Burbank Home and Gardens in Santa Rosa celebrates the pioneering work of this distinguished horticulturist.
+The Luther Burbank Home and Gardens in Santa Rosa celebrate the pioneering work of this distinguished horticulturist.

-Long before the dot-com companies of Silicon Valley made California world famous for electronics innovation, Burbank was pioneering another critical area of the human endeavor.
-He was developing the fruit, nut, and flower varieties that thrive especially in the Golden State.
-Partly because of his pioneering agricultural inventions, California produces nearly a third of the nation’s food.
-Anyone with a delight in nature and gardening will enjoy touring Burbank’s house, greenhouse, and gardens.
+Long before Silicon Valley made California world famous for electronics innovation, Burbank was pioneering another area of human endeavor.
+He was developing new fruit, nut, and flower varieties.
+And these creations thrive in the Golden State.
+California owes much to Burbank’s agricultural inventions.
+For instance, the state produces nearly a third of the nation’s food.
+However, anyone with a delight in nature and gardening will enjoy touring Burbank’s house, greenhouse, and gardens.

 The gardens are open every day of the year.
-Before or during a visit you might want to enjoy the excellent audio program, available on your cell phone by calling 707-623-1055.
+Before or during a visit, you might want to enjoy the excellent audio program.
+It is available on your cell phone by calling 707-623-1055.
 Expert commentary describes aspects of Burbank at 28 stations around the garden.
-April through October are the more robust months in the garden, as is to be expected, when the growing season is lush.
-Then the tours operate, and the house, greenhouse, and carriage house exhibits are open.
+April through October are the more robust months in the garden.
+As is to be expected, those months are when the growing season is lush.
+Also, that’s when the tours operate.
+In addition, the house, greenhouse, and carriage house exhibits are open.

 Luther Burbank was born in Lancaster, Massachusetts, on March 7, 1849.
-In California his birthday is now celebrated as Arbor Day, and trees are planted as a gesture in his memory.
+In California his birthday is now celebrated as Arbor Day.
+Then people plant trees as a gesture in his memory.
 For more than 50 years, Burbank made his home in Santa Rosa.

-One of Burbank’s goals was to increase the world’s food supply by developing plants with more desirable characteristics.
-He did not employ genetic modification in the modern manner.
-Rather, he had a uncanny ability as a horticulturalist to spot the slight variations that appear from time to time in plants.
+Burbank wanted to increase the world’s food supply.
+To accomplish this, he developed plants with more desirable characteristics.
+However, he did not employ genetic modification in the modern manner.
+Rather, he had an uncanny ability to spot slight variations that appear in plants from time to time.
 When he saw some desirable quality, he would save the seed and use it.
 For trees, he would graft.
 Burbank was greatly influenced by Charles Darwin and the theory of evolution.
-By careful breeding, he could speed up the evolution of desirable plants.
+By careful breeding, Burbank could speed up the evolution of desirable plants.

-For instance, Burbank developed a spineless cactus that could be grown in deserts and used as forage for livestock.
-In his long career Burbank bred more than 800 new varieties of plants, including some 200 varieties of fruits, vegetables, nuts, and grains.
-He was especially successful with stone fruits, developing such landmark varietals as the Santa Rosa Plum.
+For instance, he developed a spineless cactus.
+The hybrid could be grown in deserts and used as forage for livestock.
+In his long career, Burbank bred more than 800 new varieties of plants.
+Among his creations were 200 varieties of fruits, vegetables, nuts, and grains.
+Furthermore, he was especially successful with stone fruits.
+One of his creations is the landmark varietal the Santa Rosa plum.
 He died in 1926 and was buried near his greenhouse on the property.

-Burbank’s social circle included the other giants in their respective fields of innovation at the time.
-One famous photo shows him entertaining Henry Ford and Thomas Edison at his house.
-A timeline of historic photos is one of the displays always visible in the garden.
-Burbank’s fame as an inventive horticulturalist was assured with the popularity of his 1893 seed catalog titled New Creations in Fruits and Flowers.
+Burbank’s social circle included other giants in their respective fields of innovation.
+One famous photo shows him entertaining Henry Ford and Thomas Edison.
+He was a celebrity of his era.
+A timeline of historic photos is a regular fixture in the garden.
+The public also became aware of Burbank through his seed catalog.
+Published in 1893, the catalog was titled New Creations in Fruits and Flowers.
 He once wrote, “I shall be content if because of me there shall be better fruits and fairer flowers.”

 “I firmly believe,” he wrote in 1875, “from what I have seen, that this is the chosen spot of all this earth as far as Nature is concerned.”

-The fitting complement to a look at Burbank’s house is to take a ramble over the rural countryside using the Sonoma County Farm Trails Map & Guide (www.farmtrails.org/map-guide), which is readily available from local tourism sources.
+The fitting complement to a look at Burbank’s house is to take a ramble over the rural countryside.
+During your hike, use the Sonoma County Farm Trails Map & Guide (www.farmtrails.org/map-guide).
+The guide is readily available from local tourism sources.
 With the map in hand, you can visit dozens of small producers, who grow everything from apples to winter squash.
-The map conveniently divides the county into areas.
-You can seek out who raises grass-fed pork or shiitake mushrooms.
-A calendar alerts you to the harvest periods, when you can buy harvested crops or even pick them yourself.
-Without the boutique farming of Sonoma, the celebrity chefs of Northern California would be stressed.

 The gourmet produce fields of Sonoma County are lush for a long growing season, from late spring to autumn, so any time of the agricultural year can be interesting for the Farm Trails tours.